 The rest of the suggested restaurants have step-free entrances:

 Bouldin Creek Cafe is a great stop for visitors and foodies, with a ramp to the entrance.
 The vegetarian and vegan menu extends past their wholesome, all-day menu to their delicious desserts (like the vegan creme-stuffed oatmeal cookie sandwich).
 As if it couldn’t get any better, the covered patio is an excellent spot for dog-watching.
 (Currently open for takeout only)

-Deaf-owned Crepe Crazy offers a step-free entrance and an open sidewalk patio at their South Austin location.
+Crepe Crazy, owned and operated by Deaf individuals, offers a step-free entrance and an open sidewalk patio at their South Austin location.
 They serve up French-inspired meals, wrapped in crepes for salty and sweet seekers alike.
 Plus, they've been recognized as a small business that fosters a diverse and accessible work environment!

 Epic Poke has a step-free entrance and some of the most nourishing dishes in town, with huge poke bowls that cater to everyone's tastes.
 They offer kid-friendly, vegetarian, gluten-free, keto and vegan-friendly options and easily accommodate food allergies and particularities.

 Epoch Coffee's North Loop location has a great vibe.
 The place is always buzzing and you can sense all the productivity in the cafe.
 Enjoy a coffee and a pastry on the open-air patio to enjoy Austin's weather.

 Located in downtown Austin near tons of hotels and attractions, the Fareground food hall is basically an adult playground.
 If enjoying the beautiful Austin weather while sampling great food and drinks from multiple vendors is your jam, this is it.
 You can bet this spot has ample ramps, elevators and automatic doors!
 (Temporarily closed)